-- On a OnePlus smartphone, go ahead and take a screenshot like you normally do.
+- On a OnePlus smartphone, take a screenshot as you normally would.

-- You can go for the classic method (hold down the power and volume down button at the same time for a few seconds) or use the three-finger swipe gesture (if you have that enabled).
+- Opt for the classic method (hold down the power and volume down buttons at the same time for a few seconds) or use the three-finger swipe gesture (if you have that enabled).

 - Once you’ve captured it, a small screen screenshot thumbnail will appear in the bottom-right corner.
-Notice the blue “expanded screenshot” button underneath and tap on it.
+Tap on the “Expanded Screenshot” button underneath.

-- Once you’ve captured a screenshot on your device using the classic method, tap to view it, then select the Scrollshot button at the bottom of the display.
+- Once you’ve captured a screenshot on your device using the classic method, tap to view it, then select the scrolling button at the bottom of the display.

-Other phones – including models from Samsung, LG, Xiaomi and more – offer a similar option.
+Other phones – including models from Huawei, LG, and Xiaomi – offer a similar option.

 Capture Long Screenshots Using Any Android Phone